RageAgainstThePixel/setup-ovr-platform-util/README.md

 # Setup OVR Platform Util

-A GitHub Action to setup the [ovr platform utility tool](https://developer.oculus.com/resources/publish-reference-platform-command-line-utility/)
+A GitHub Action to setup the [`ovr-platform-utility`](https://developer.oculus.com/resources/publish-reference-platform-command-line-utility/) tool command alias.

 ## How to use